Best Nicotine Tests Include:

 Price: $15.95 per unit (discounted pricing of up to $10.25 per unit available for multiple units) NicAlert is the ideal kit available on the market to detect nicotine intake within the past 48 hours by the donor.
 Ideal for use by health care professionals, school management, insurance companies, and researchers, the kit helps detect the presence of cotinine and offers instant visual representation.
 It can also be used to detect the impact of secondhand smoke.

 What really makes it an ideal test is the affordable price and instant result.
-Fill a container with about 1.25 cm of urine, remove a strip from the package and dip it in the urine for about 20 seconds, while holding the green-tipped end.
+Fill a container with about 0.5 inch of urine, remove a strip from the package and dip it in the urine for about 20 seconds, while holding the green-tipped end.

 Place the dipped strip on the back of the card included in the kit, and wait for about 20 minutes, until the blue line on the strip disappears.
 The lowest red band reading on the strip shows your result, which you can compare with the included chart.
 Detecting nicotine in urine is as simple as that.